okstate-maps/storymap-guide/index.md

 ![create](images/create.PNG)

+#### Title Page
-3. In the new page that opens, add a title, and introduction and your name or department.
+1. In the new page that opens, add a title, and introduction and your name or department.
 The circle with two arrows can be used to change the placement of the title section.

 ![Title](images/title.PNG)

-4. If you have a certain image or video you would like to display as part of the title, you can select *Add image* or *Add video*
+2. If you have a certain image or video you would like to display as part of the title, you can select *Add image* or *Add video*

 ![Add media](images/add.PNG)